sarigiering/visible-ocean/content/posts/Extract-individual-particle-images-from-FlowCam.md

 ```

 ## Code
-Copy-paste the code below into your Python environment (e.g. Spyder).
+Copy-paste the code below into Python (e.g. Spyder).
 You should not have to change anything in the code, though you may have to install some of the packages.
 To extract your vignettes, simply select the entire code and run everything (Ctrl+A, Ctrl+Enter).

 The code will extract all vignettes in your selected `<raw>` folder, even if they have previously been extracted.
 So, don't forget to remove the files that you don't want to extract again or choose a different `<raw>` folder.